© Crown copyright 2019

-The Home Office is working with partner organisations including the Internet Watch Foundation (IWF), Marie Collins Foundation and the National Society for the Prevention of Cruelty to Children (NSPCC) to ensure young people know the law and understand that:
+The UK government is working with partner organisations including the Internet Watch Foundation (IWF) and the Marie Collins Foundation to ensure everyone knows the law and understands that:

-- these images are real children and young people, and viewing them causes further harm
+- these are images of real children and young people, and viewing them causes further harm

 Indecent photographs of children: